 9.2 The widgets module

 The widgets module offers drawing primitives to facilitate the design of richer graphical components, such as buttons and input text boxes, which are not supported by the Lua canvas module.
-This module also offers cursor handling support and mechanisms for creating and scrolling a virtual canvas, which is a canvas with a larger area than the defined for an Lua application canvas.
+This module also offers cursor handling support and mechanisms for creating and scrolling a virtual canvas, which is a canvas with a larger area than the defined for a Lua application canvas.

 9.2.1 Object widget